International Adult and Continuing Education Hall of Fame: Meetings

-The IACE Hall of Fame typically holds its annual induction ceremony and symposium in conjunction with the annual conference of a major national/international professional association in the field: for example, in 2008 in Budapest, Hungary in conjunction with the UNESCO/CONFINTEA-conference, in 2010 in Guadalajara with CREAD/Inter-American Distance Education Consortium, and 2011 in Toronto with UPCEA/University Professional & Continuing Education Association..
+The IACE Hall of Fame typically holds its annual induction ceremony and symposium in conjunction with the annual conference of a major national/international professional association in the field: for example, in 2008 in Budapest, Hungary in conjunction with the UNESCO/CONFINTEA-conference, in 2010 in Guadalajara with CREAD/Inter-American Distance Education Consortium, and 2011 in Toronto with UPCEA/University Professional & Continuing Education Association.
 In 2012, twelve adult and continuing education leaders from around the world were inducted in Reno, Nevada; the induction was in conjunction with the National Council for Continuing Education and Training (NCCET) Conference.
 In 2013, the induction took place in conjunction with the 19th Annual Sloan Consortium International Conference in Lake Buena Vista, Florida.
 In 2014, adult and continuing education leaders from around the world were inducted into the International Adult and Continuing Education Hall of Fame in Iasi, Romania, in conjunction with The Fourth International Conference on Adult Education in Universities — Local and Regional Perspectives.

 The induction for the class of 2015 was held at the annual conference of the American Association for Adult and Continuing Education (AAACE) in Oklahoma City, Oklahoma.
 In 2016, thirteen exemplary educators were recognized with induction in conjunction with the Online Learning Consortium (OLC) International Conference.
 In 2017, nine educators were inducted into the International Adult and Continuing Education Hall of Fame in Suwon City, South Korea, during the UNESCO-CONFITA VI conference.

 In 2018, the 23rd induction ceremony was held in New Orleans, Louisiana, during the national convention of the Association of Public and Land-Grant Universities (APLU).
 Thirteen outstanding educators were inducted into the International Adult and Continuing Education Hall of Fame.
-2019 the induction took place in Belgrád, Serbia, 2020 in Philadelphia (USA), and 2022 in Cork, Ireland.
+2019 the induction took place in Belgrade, Serbia, 2020 in Philadelphia (USA), and 2022 in Cork, Ireland.